-- X The lead agency is a State educational agency (SEA) and works directly with the U.S. Department of Education's Indirect Cost Unit to ensure that indirect costs are only charged on a restricted basis to the State's IDEA Part C grant.
-The State has a final restricted indirect cost rate agreement that is approved for the period 07/01/2023 through 06/30/2024.
-(Please attach a copy of the most recently approved restricted indirect cost rate agreement or cost allocation plan or other applicable indirect cost documentation.) - The lead agency is not an SEA and has a final restricted indirect cost rate that has been approved by the State lead agency's cognizant Federal agency and is in effect for this FFY (ending on June 30, 2024) The period of approval for the restricted indirect cost rate agreement is through .
-(The State must attach a copy of the approved restricted indirect cost rate agreement.) - The lead agency is not an SEA and has either a provisional or final restricted indirect cost rate that expires or expired on and the State is in the process of negotiating a new restricted indirect cost rate agreement that will be in effect for the period [please attach proposal].7 The State lead agency will continue to charge or bill the Part C grant
+- X The lead agency is an State educational agency (SEA) and works directly with the U.S. Department of Education's Indirect Cost Unit to ensure that indirect costs are only charged on a restricted basis to the State's IDEA Part C grant.
+The State has a final restricted indirect cost rate agreement that is approved for the period July 1, 2023 through June 30, 2024.
+(Please attach a copy of the most recently approved restricted indirect cost rate agreement or cost allocation plan or other applicable indirect cost documentation.) - The lead agency is not an SEA and has a final restricted indirect cost rate that has been approved by the State lead agency's cognizant Federal agency and is in effect for this FFY (ending on June 30, 2025) The period of approval for the restricted indirect cost rate agreement is through .
+(The State must attach a copy of the approved restricted indirect cost rate agreement.) - The lead agency is not an SEA and has either a provisional or final restricted indirect cost rate that expires or expired on and the State is in the process of negotiating a new restricted indirect cost rate agreement that will be in effect for the period [please attach proposal].7 The State lead agency will continue to charge or bill the Part C grant using the provisional or previously approved final restricted indirect cost rate until a new rate is